mlutze/bartok-legacy/README.md

 - the first card alone would be valid to play
 - the collection includes both a King and Queen
 - the collection optionally includes an additional card if the King and Queen are of the same suit

+## Dealer Button
+_Added by Jonathan, 30 Aug 2023_

+The Dealer is designated by the Dealer Token.
+If you are Dealer, you may not touch the cards unless you are in possession of the Token.

+## Official Cut
+_Added by Matt, 30 Aug 2023_

+If you are Dealer, after shuffling, you must designate a Cutter.
+The Cutter must cut the deck after receiving the WIP